clatlan/cdiutils/README.md

 # cdiutils

-A python package to help Bragg Coherent Diffraction Imaging (BCDI) practionionners in their analysis.
+My python package to help Bragg Coherent Diffraction Imaging (BCDI) practionionners in their analysis and visualisation workflow.
+This is a 'personal' package developped during my PhD.
+This provides utility functions to analyse ```bcdi```-processed data and to plot them for potential publication.

-This package will provide convenient functions to analyse processed BCDI data.
-It requires the following librairies :
+It requires the following libraries :

 * bcdi
 * xrayutilities